Privacy Notice

 • Employment Data includes job title and role.

-• Usage Data includes information about your visit and how you use our Website.
+• Usage Data includes information about your visit and how you interact and use our Website, products and services.

 We may collect, use and share “Aggregated Data” such as statistical or demographic data for any purpose.
 Aggregated Data may be derived from your personal data but is not considered personal data in law as this data does not directly or indirectly reveal your identity.
+For example, we may aggregate individuals’ Usage Data to calculate the percentage of users accessing a specific Website feature in order to analyse general trends in how users are interacting with our Website to help improve the Website and our service offering.
 However, if we combine or connect Aggregated Data with your personal data so that it can directly or indirectly identify you, we treat the combined data as personal data which will be used in accordance with this privacy notice.

 5. How is your personal data obtained?